OUR ETHOS

-Old school media training has had its day.
-(And not before time.)
+We believe old school media training has had its day.

-For years they had an easy gig: trot out the formula, send people to studios, then watch them dutifully deploy “the A-B-C” and “insert key message here.”
+Trot out the formula, send people to studios, watch them dutifully deploy “the A-B-C” and “insert key message here.”

 Just one problem.
 It doesn’t work.
-The audience is now immune to this approach to interviews.
-The reasons why are intriguing (best not get me started) but one thing is clear: media training which hasn’t evolved is pointless.
+The audience is immune to this approach to interviews.
+The reasons why are intriguing, but one thing is clear: media training which hasn’t evolved is fairly pointless.

 Yet here’s the rub.
-Interviews can be tough, and studios are difficult environments.
-Message grids are safety nets.
-Comfort blankets as the nerves kick in.
-I understand why people fall back on them.
+Interviews can be tough, and a studio can be a difficult environment.
+Message grids are safety nets…comfort blankets as the nerves kick in.
+You can understand why people fall back on them.

 Which is why our coaching always starts by working with spokespeople to forge a positive headspace.

-Only then do they feel they can bring genuine character to an interview in a way that feels safe, but sparks a connection with the audience and gets the interviewer on side.
+Only then do people feel they can bring genuine character to an interview in a way that feels safe, but sparks a connection with the audience and gets the interviewer on side.

 The trickier bit is controlling the exchange without compromising on that authenticity.
 Steering answers to your narrative without it sounding – to be frank – like you’ve been trained how to do it.